alacritty/alacritty/README.md

 Although it's possible the default configuration would work on your system, you'll probably end up wanting to customize it anyhow.
-There is a default `alacritty.yml` and `alacritty_macos.yml` at the git repository root for Linux and macOS repsectively.
+There is a default `alacritty.yml`, `alacritty_windows.yml` and `alacritty_macos.yml` at the git repository root for Linux, windows, and macOS repsectively.

+Many configuration options will take effect immediately upon saving changes to the config file.
+The only exception is the `font` and `dimensions` sections which requires Alacritty to be restarted.
+For further explanation of the config file, please consult the comments in the default config file.

+### Unix/MacOS

 Alacritty looks for the configuration file at the following paths: